snjo/ScreenShotTool/README.md

 ## All Screens capture

-Captures all screen in a single image.
+Captures all screens in a single image.
 Save to file, open in Editor or copy to clipboard based on options (Options > Modes: Window)

 --------------------------------------------------------------------------------------